X(3872) and its production at hadron colliders

-Artoisenet and Braaten~\cite{Braaten2010-X3872HadroPro} suggested that the $D\bar{D}^*$ rescattering effects could enhance the molecule production cross section to values consistent with CDF data if one choose the upper bound of the relative momentum of $D\bar{D}^*$ rescattering to be $3m_{\pi}$ or more.
-With NRQCD factorization ~\cite{BBL05-NRQCD} at leading order (LO) and with the matrix element extracted from the CDF data of $X(3872)$, they also made predictions for the molecule production cross section at LHC, which is about 3 to 4 times larger than the recent LHCb~\cite{LHCb12-CroSec} and CMS~\cite{CMS13-CroSec-Pt} data.
+Artoisenet and Braaten~\cite{Braaten2010-X3872HadroPro} suggested that the $D\bar{D}^*$ rescattering effects could enhance the molecule production cross section to values consistent with the CDF data if one chooses the upper bound of the relative momentum of $D\bar{D}^*$ rescattering to be $3m_{\pi}$ or more.
+With NRQCD factorization ~\cite{BBL05-NRQCD} at leading order (LO) and with the matrix element extracted from the CDF data of $X(3872)$, they also made predictions for the molecule production cross section at the LHC, which is about 3 to 4 times larger than the recent LHCb~\cite{LHCb12-CroSec} and CMS~\cite{Chatrchyan:2013cld} data.

-In our view, with the $\chi_{c1}'-D^0\bar{D}^{*0}$ mixing model, one can naturally understand the prompt production of $X(3872)$ at the Tevatron and LHC: the $X(3872)$ production actually proceeds via the $\chi_{c1}'$ component and shares similar behavior to that of $\psi'$.
-In this letter, we will study the prompt production of $X(3872)$ at next-to-leading order (NLO) in NRQCD, and compare our results with the molecule model on both the total cross sections and $p_T$ distributions.
-We will also discuss the constrains on the value of $Z_{c\bar{c}}$ indicated by our calculation.
+In our view, with the $\chi_{c1}'\mbox{-}D^0\bar{D}^{*0}$ mixing model, one can naturally understand the prompt production of $X(3872)$ at the Tevatron and LHC: the $X(3872)$ production mainly proceeds via the $\chi_{c1}'$ component and shares similar behavior to that of $\psi'$.
+In this paper, we will study the prompt production of $X(3872)$ at next-to-leading order (NLO) in NRQCD, and compare our results with the molecule model on both the total cross sections and $p_T$ distributions.
+We will also discuss the constraints on the value of $Z_{c\bar{c}}$ indicated by our calculation.